-Fifteen incoming first year students from various ethnic backgrounds will receive a 50% tuition scholarship to TEDS, renewable each year up to the completion of one degree program.
-These students will experience spiritual formation and leadership development for today’s world through the Mosaic cohort experience and the Mosaic Gathering.
+Fifteen first-year students from various ethnic backgrounds will receive a 50% tuition scholarship to TEDS, renewable each year up to the completion of one degree program.
+Scholarship recipients experience spiritual formation and leadership development through the Mosaic cohort experience and the Mosaic Gathering.
 We provide opportunities for like-minded mentor-to-peer and peer-to-peer relationships.
-In addition to the weekly Mosaic Gatherings, we offer the leadership development in the following way:
+In addition, we offer leadership development in the following ways:

-During the first semester of the cohort experience, members participate in a spiritual formation group where we focus on the intersection of reconciliation and community formation.
-Here, we practice the art of giving and receiving our journey stories.
+During the first semester of the cohort experience, members participate in a spiritual formation group focused on the intersection of reconciliation and community formation.
+Students practice the art of sharing journey stories with their groups.

-During the second semester, students continue in the same spiritual formation group, and we focus on reconciliation and spiritual formation.
-We learn about and participate in spiritual practices that help sustain us for lifelong faithfulness to God.
+During the second semester, students continue in the same spiritual formation group, and continue to focus on reconciliation and spiritual formation.
+Students learn about and participate in spiritual practices that help sustain believers for lifelong faithfulness to God.

-During the second year of the cohort experience, we focus on reconciliation and leadership formation.
-Mosaic cohort students are given opportunities to serve in various leadership capacities on and off campus.
-We gather twice a semester for fellowship with one another and for support in the leadership ministry.
+During the second year of the cohort experience, in addition to focusing on reconciliation and leadership formation, Mosaic cohort students are given opportunities to serve in various leadership capacities on and off campus.
+They gather twice a semester for fellowship with one another and for support in leadership ministry.

 Years 3 and 4:

-During the third and fourth year, we focus on reconciliation and missional formation.
-Mosaic cohort students will have opportunity to help shape the incoming retreat experience for new cohort members.
-In addition, we continue to offer places to serve missionally in the ministries of reconciliation, and also continue to meet twice a semester for fellowship and support.
+During the third and fourth year, Mosaic cohort students have the opportunity to help shape the incoming retreat experience for new cohort members.
+In addition, they continue to serve missionally in the ministries of reconciliation, as well as meet twice a semester for fellowship and support.

 Criteria for Mosaic Ministries Scholarship: